-Hortonworks has recently announced the integration of Apache Atlas and Apache Ranger, and introduced the concept of tag or classification based policies.
+You will explore integration of Apache Atlas and Apache Ranger, and introduced the concept of tag or classification based policies.
 Enterprises can classify data in Apache Atlas and use the classification to build security policies in Apache Ranger.

 This tutorial walks through an example of tagging data in Atlas and building a security policy in Ranger.

-- 2. General Information
+- Step 3: Explore General Information

-- 4. Access Without Tag Based Policies
+- Step 5: Access Without Tag Based Policies

-Start by logging into Ambari as raj_ops user.
+Log into Ambari as

 Select the Configs tab.